Taiwan: Religion

+Main altar of the Shrine of Koxinga in Tainan.

 The Constitution of the Republic of China protects people's freedom of religion and the practices of belief.
 The government respects freedom of religion, and Taiwan scores highly on the International IDEA's Global State of Democracy Indices for religious freedom.

 In 2005, the census reported that the five largest religious groups were Buddhism, Taoism, Yiguandao, Protestantism, and Roman Catholicism.
 According to Pew Research, the religious composition of Taiwan in 2023 was 28 percent Buddhist, 24% Taoist, 7% Christian, 5% combination of religions, 4% local/indigenous, 27% no religion, and 4% others.
 Taiwanese aborigines comprise a notable subgroup among professing Christians.
 There has been a small Muslim community of Hui people since the 17th century.

 Confucianism serves as the foundation of both Chinese and Taiwanese culture.
 The majority of Taiwanese people usually combine the secular moral teachings of Confucianism with whatever religions they are affiliated with.

 As of 2019, there were 15,175 religious buildings in Taiwan, approximately one place of worship per 1,572 residents.
 12,279 temples were dedicated to Taoism and Buddhism.
 There were 9,684 Taoist temples, 2,317 Buddhist temples, and 2,845 Christian churches.
-On average, there is one temple or church (church) or religious building for every square kilometer.
+On average, there is one temple, church, or religious building for every square kilometer.
 The density of religions and religious buildings in Taiwan is among the highest in the world.

 A significant percentage of the population is non-religious.
 Taiwan's lack of state-sanctioned discrimination, and generally high regard for freedom of religion or belief earned it a joint #1 ranking in the 2018 Freedom of Thought Report.
 On the other hand, the Indonesian migrant worker community in Taiwan (estimated to total 258,084 people) has experienced religious restrictions by local employers or the government.